marianina8/workshop/session2/examples/example11/README.md

-# Example 11 - JSON to YAML File Converter
+# Example 11 - Create a convert command

 This simple CLI (built with Cobra) requests input for a file that's contents match a specific format structure: